vikram-kangotra/ZenOs/Readme.md

-# ZenOs
+# ZenOS

-ZenOs is an Operating System with native WebAssembly support.
+ZenOS is an Operating System with native WebAssembly support.

 ## Docker build instructions